Poor Relief Act 1601: Unrest

 One reason for changing the system was to prevent unrest or even revolution.
 Habeas Corpus was suspended and the Six Acts passed to prevent possible riots.
 The Swing Riots highlighted the possibility of agricultural unrest.

 Criticism from leading intellectuals

 Jeremy Bentham argued for a disciplinary, punitive approach to social problems, whilst the writings of Thomas Malthus focused attention on the problem of overpopulation, and the growth of illegitimacy.
 David Ricardo argued that there was an "iron law of wages".
 The effect of poor relief, in the view of the reformers, was to undermine the position of the "independent labourer".

 Reform

 The 1832 Royal Commission into the Operation of the Poor Laws wrote a report stating the changes which needed to be made to the poor.
 These changes were implemented in the Poor Law Amendment Act 1834, popularly known as the New Poor Law and aimed at restricting intervention to indoor relief.

 Repeal

+The whole act was continued until the end of first session of the next parliament by section 23 of the Continuance, etc. of Laws Act 1603 (1 Jas.
+1. c.
+25), with the addition that "all persons, to whom the overseers of the poor shall, according to this act, bind any children apprentices, may take and receive, and keep them as apprentices; any former statute to the contrary notwithstanding."